sfackler/rust-postgres/README.md

 crate will synthesize `ToSql` and `FromSql` implementations for enum, domain, and composite Postgres types.

-Support for array types is located in the [postgres-array](https://github.com/sfackler/rust-postgres-array) crate.
+Full support for array types is located in the [postgres-array](https://github.com/sfackler/rust-postgres-array) crate.

 Support for range types is located in the